 Team communication mini‑template

-reduces unnecessary back‑and‑forth
+reduces back‑and‑forth

 prevents missed steps or duplicated work